 There are so many lists of famous aspies around, and we wanted to create something different.
 We wanted to include all forms of autism as well as names of people you might not know, but who are extremely talented and who deserve recognition for their extraordinary talent, even if they don’t participate in autism groups or don’t go to meetings or events.
 Just as we respect all forms of autism, we also respect all personalities, from the very outgoing people who go to events and are public speakers to the very introverted people who prefer to be on their own, maybe because that’s just who they are or maybe because they don’t receive much support from their families, friends or communities, so they are more withdrawn.
-They are all precious.
+Some of us have also been abused as children, which of course didn’t contribute to improve our social skills.
+All autistic people are precious.
+We are personally not fans of events, in particular events organized by neurotypicals (like Light-It-Up-Blue) because the organizers are often more in the spotlight than deserving autistic people who cannot go to events (or don’t want to).
+The reality of us auties is also not exactly what is represented at events.
 The world is often tough on us, so we have to stand together and love one another.
 It took us a lot of time to find people who don’t go public or don’t share their work much in big groups, but it was definitely worth the effort.

-We are also aware of the fact that not all autistic people are geniuses or extremely talented, but the percentage of extremely talented people in the autistic population is higher than the percentage of extremely talented people in the neurotypical population, and just as they don’t hide their geniuses we believe that we shouldn’t hide ours either.
+We are also aware of the fact that not all autistic people are geniuses, but the percentage of extremely talented people in the autistic population is higher than the percentage of extremely talented people in the neurotypical population, and just as they don’t hide their geniuses we believe that we shouldn’t hide ours either.
 Our intention is not (and has never been) to be elitist, as we are convinced that everyone on the spectrum has something to give and we really love everyone.
 We would just like people to become more aware of the extraordinary gifts and the genius of autism.